- What causes BPH?

 This can result in a vicious cycle, whereby stressing about your prostate health can actually worsen it.

-A research team at Ohio State University discovered a link between stress and the spread of cancer cells.
+A research team at Ohio State University found a link between stress and the spread of cancer cells.

 Their research showed that stress triggers a ‘master switch’ gene known as ATF3.
 This gene is expressed in all types of cells as a response to stressful situations.